ioccc-src/winner/faq.md

 There **MUST** be one and only one `url` _JSON member_ and the _JSON value_ **MUST** be a _JSON string_ or it **MUST** be a _JSON null_.

-If the author wishes to not specify an email address, or if the URL is unknown, they should use the _JSON null_ as the _JSON value_ of this _JSON member_.
+If the author wishes to not specify a URL or if the URL is unknown, it should be the _JSON null_ as the _JSON value_ of this _JSON member_.
 For example:

 ``` <!---json-->
     "url" : null,